 But most tellingly, Ryan pledged that 12 million new jobs would be created over the next four years under a Romney administration.
 Those would be the result of lower tax rates and reduced government spending giving the private sector more room to breathe, based on the Republican agenda.

-The United States previously created 12.86 million jobs from 1976 to 1979, Gerald Ford’s last year in office through the middle of Jimmy Carter’s term – a president best regarded among Republican circles for being unseated in 1980 by Ronald Reagan.
+The United States previously created 12.86 million jobs from 1976 to 1979, Gerald Ford’s last year through the middle of Jimmy Carter—a president best regarded among Republican circles for being unseated in 1980 by Ronald Reagan.

 “The failures of one administration are not a mandate for a new administration,” Ryan conceded.
 “A challenger must stand on his own merits.”

-And then, Ryan humanized his running mate in a way that six years of Romney seeking the presidency has not.
+And then, Ryan humanized his running mate in a way that five years of Romney seeking the presidency has not.
 He acknowledged Romney’s terrible taste in music, saying he had heard some of the songs on the former Massachusetts governor’s iPod while riding on “many hotel elevators.”
-The Catholic Ryan noted that Romney – a Mormon – leads by example as a “prayerful and faithful and honorable” man.
+The Catholic Ryan noted that Romney—a Mormon—leads by example as a “prayerful and faithful and honorable” man.

 Before closing, Ryan drew a blatant contrast between Obama and Romney’s legacy in the Bay State, a sales line that will get repeated in the weeks and debates to come.